rht-singh/rht-singh/README.md

 - 🌱 I’m currently learning **Data Structures and Algorithms.**
 - 🔥 I'm also trying to hone my skills in the field of  **Web Developement And Blockchain**
 - 🏄‍I am Software Developer looking for Full Stack Opportunity .
-- 😄 I usually like to make open source contributions.
-- 🤔 I’m looking to help with NodeJS & Python based Projects.
-- 🌱 I love to learn new things and ready to help others.
-- 🎨 Fun fact: In my free time, you'll find me listening music or watching Web Series.
-- 👯 And Many More...
 - 💻 All of my projects are available at [http://rhtlive.tk](http://rhtlive.tk)
 - 📫 Drop a mail at **rhtroy72@gmail.com**